-Students studying this short course have many opportunities to acquire knowledge and to converse with others.
+Students studying this short course have many opportunities to acquire knowledge and skills as well as to converse and work with others.
 They learn where and who to go to when they need to find out information.
-They present to their peers or others at various times throughout the course, e.g. to present findings of a survey on why teenagers have animals, to inform them of interesting facts or to explain why exercise is good for dogs.
-They practise (in real or role-play situations) making telephone calls to various professionals or the emergency services.
-They become accustomed to finding solutions to fictitious problems (familiar to them) posed in case studies of dogs being kept in unacceptable conditions.
-This ongoing engagement and communication with others provides the best preparation for the Classroom-Based Assessment.
-The day of the Classroom-Based Assessment should not be the student's first experience of presenting information to others.
+They role-play interviews and practise making presentations to their peers or others at various times throughout the course (to prepare for a role in the group company, to welcome a visitor to the classroom or to welcome an audience to the screening of their animated movie for instance).
+They become accustomed to recalling what they have learned from various stages of the short course, and developing techniques for finding solutions to problems.
+This ongoing engagement, hands-on activity and reinforcement of learning provides the best preparation for the Classroom-Based Assessment.
+The day of the Classroom-Based Assessment will not be the student's first experience of recounting aspects of their learning to others.